A PDF sewing pattern is the digital cousin to the tissue pattern.

 - Open your PDF file on your computer.

 - Next, press CTRL + P at the same time to open your Printer’s dialog box.
-You need to make sure that it is set to print at a 100% with page scaling turned OFF!
+You need to make sure that it is set to print at a 100% or actual size.
+Page scaling must be turned OFF or deselect “fit to page!”

-- Now, scroll the file and look for the page that contains a test or calibration square.
-You want to print ONLY this page.
+- Now, scroll the file and look for the page that contains a test or calibration square — this is usually page 1.
+Print ONLY this page.

-- Next, if the test square is the right size, you can print the remaining pages.
+- If the test square is the right size, you can print the remaining pages.

 Once you’ve printed all of the pages, you are ready to assemble your PDF pattern…